draktr/monte-library/README.md

 ## Advantages

 * **FLEXIBLE** - the package allows users to use various existing Monte Carlo methods for their needs without needing to write the whole algorithm.
 At the same time, `monte-library` allows users to specify their own hyperparameters, posterior and proposal distributions as needed.
-Furthermore `BaseSampler` class can be used as parent class for any proprietary Monte Carlo algorithm thus utilizing its features for visualizations, posterior analysis and convergence checks
+Furthermore `BaseSampler` class can be used as parent class for any proprietary Monte Carlo algorithm thus utilizing its features for visualizations, posterior analysis and convergence checks.

 * **SIMPLE AND CLEAR CODE BASE** - code was intentionally kept simple to be understandable to those with limited exposure to Statistical Computing. `monte-library` is a great tool to supplement learning as it generally matches mathematical formulations of algorithms and simple syntax helps focus on the algorithm itself.